 Sense of Witness: Poetry and Perception.
-Poetry Writing (accepting applications from September 1 through October 31, 2022)
+Poetry Writing (accepting applications from March 1 through April 17, 2023)

 Sense of Witness: Poetry and Perception is an online poetry writing class for high school students.
 This course takes inspiration from the poet Muriel Rukeyser, who preferred to call her readers “witnesses” because it was more active: [it] “includes the act of seeing or knowing by experience.”
 In this six-week course, we’ll be witnesses: to each others writing, to the poems of poets like Rukeyser, Bei Dao, and Audre Lorde, to what is happening around us… and to our inner selves.
 We’ll ask ourselves: how does one witness the self?
 How have poets, historically, witnessed themselves and the world in their work?
 How do we witness what is happening the world?
 And how does this all influence our writing?
 Along the way, we’ll experiment with style, form, inspiration, and voice, and you’ll produce work that will be workshopped and considered by your instructor and your classmates.
 You'll learn basic concepts and techniques of poetic craft and emerge with some fresh writing and some workshopped pieces.
 No prior poetry writing experience is required, though it certainly can’t hurt.
 Come with a willingness to read, write, and thoughtfully consider the work of others.
-(Students will be required to complete weekly assignments and participate regularly in group discussions).
+(Students will be required to complete weekly assignments and participate regularly in group discussions.)

 A Perusable Feast.
-Creative Writing (accepting applications from September 1 through October 31, 2022)
+Creative Writing (accepting applications from March 1 through April 17, 2023)

 A Perusable Feast is an online creative writing class for high school students.
 A Perusable Feast is a genre-mashing, experimental writing course aimed at helping you ask yourself the questions: What sort of writer am I?
 What sort of reading inspires me? and, What are my artistic sensibilities, anyway?
 In it, you will test the boundaries between fiction, poetry, nonfiction, drama, journalism, and various other sorts of creative writing which, taken together, constitute a vast and intricate wonder-scape just waiting to be explored.
 John Crowley, in his novel Little Big, envisions a series of nested imaginative realms, each bigger than the one that contains it.
 In exploring the realms of the written word, we will take Crowley's model as our own; the farther in you go, the bigger it gets!
 We will find out how, by working through the nuts and bolts of specific challenges in various kinds of writing, we can gain access to larger ideas about writing in general, ideas that transcend distinctions of "genre" and allow us to make use of our words as tools for thinking, for seeing the world.
 We will put these tools to use in short, guided writing exercises, which we will discuss, along with published works by established authors, in a conversational online setting.
 Think of this course as a six-week literary potluck.
 You are the cook and the banqueter.
 On both accounts, welcome, and enjoy!
-(Students will be required to complete weekly assignments and participate regularly in group discussions).
+(Students will be required to complete weekly assignments and participate regularly in group discussions.)

 Forget Ready, Forget Set, Go!
-Fiction writing (accepting applications from September 1 through October 31, 2022)
+Fiction writing (accepting applications from March 1 through April 17, 2023)

 Forget Ready, Forget Set, Go! is an online fiction writing class for high school students.
 Over the course of six weeks, you'll learn about key aspects of fiction writing such as detail and image; voice and point of view; character, story, and plot; setting; and drafting and revision.
 You'll do this through a process of creative collaboration (or perhaps collaborative creativity)—each week, you'll read a short piece by one of your classmates and use it as a springboard for your own writing exercises, while simultaneously using your own writing as a tool for working through and appreciating that of your classmates.
 You’ll also read and respond to published short stories by exciting contemporary writers.
 The course takes a playful, generative, process-oriented approach to writing.
 This means you’ll be doing lots and lots of writing, and that, when you read, you’ll be reading as writers—teasing out what makes great stories work.
-(Students will be required to complete weekly assignments and participate regularly in group discussions).
+(Students will be required to complete weekly assignments and participate regularly in group discussions.)